DEFRA/ffc-development-guide/standards/events.md

 All FFC events from any service must also declare the following custom properties when publishing an event.

-- `type` - the type of event
+- `type` - the type of event, this should be prefixed with reverse DNS and describe the object and event occuring on that object in the format:
+`<reverse DNS>.ffc.<object>.<event>`

+  For example, `uk.gov.ffc.demo.claim.validated`
-- `source` - where the event originated from
+- `source` - the service the event originated from, eg `ffc-demo-web`
-- `subject` - the subject which will give consumers context, for example when the body cannot be consistently read or contains blob data
+- `subject (optional)` - the subject which will give consumers context, for example when the body cannot be consistently read or contains blob data

 These additional properties are based on values included in the [CloudEvents](https://cloudevents.io/) specification that are not included in the Azure Service Bus envelope.
 Refer to the Cloud Events specification for further examples of their usage.